Produce scatter plot using point density instead of displaying individual data points.

 logical

-indicating whether to produce plots using the
+indicating whether to produce plots using thegraphics::rasterImage()

-raster image offline then scales this image to visible plot space.
+function which produces a plot raster image offline then scales this image to visible plot space.
+This technique has two benefits:It produces substantially faster plot output.

-Output contains substantially fewer plot objects, which results in much smaller file sizes when saving in PDF or SVG format.
+Output contains substantially fewer plot objects, which results in much smaller file sizes when saving in 'PDF' or 'SVG' format.

 logical

-indicating whether to print verbose output.
+indicating whether to print verbose output.- ...

-additional arguments are passed to called functions,
+additional arguments are passed to called functions, including

-including getColorRamp()
+getColorRamp()

 .